jcamiel/panes/README.md

 panes
 =====

+__Updated 2017-12-02__: This is a refactoring of the original program to make it work properly with modern Applescript in iTerm2.

 __Updated 08/16/2015__: panes is in very slow maintenance mode now.
 If you're looking to layout tools for iTerm, give a try to [iTermocil](https://github.com/TomAnthony/itermocil), a very new cool project.